roytseng-tw/Detectron.pytorch/README.md

 4. If want to load ImageNet pretrained weights for the model, add `RESNETS.IMAGENET_PRETRAINED_WEIGHTS` pointing to the pretrained weight file.
 If not, set `MODEL.LOAD_IMAGENET_PRETRAINED_WEIGHTS` to `False`.
 5. [Optional] Delete `OUTPUT_DIR: .` at the last line
 6. Do **NOT** change the option `NUM_GPUS` in the config file.
 It's used to infer the original batch size for training, and learning rate will be linearly scaled according to batch size change.
 Proper learning rate adjustment is important for training with different batch size.
+7. For group normalization baselines, add `RESNETS.USE_GN: True`.

 ## My nn.DataParallel